gallery

 cliffhanger Vancouver Staff Ian LammersIan started climbing seven years ago in the southwestern desert of New Mexico.
 He fell in love not only with climbing, but also with his home crag of Hueco Tanks (a place that should be on everyone’s climbing destination list, in his opinion).
 During that time, he became a volunteer and climbing guide for the park, where he worked to restore and maintain the fragile desert environment, and improve access for both traveling and local climbers.
 Ian began working for Cliffhanger shortly after moving to Vancouver about two years ago, and is currently employed as a route setter and floor supervisor.
 He has a natural love of bouldering, but has recently begun traditional climbing.
 His long term project is Right Martini in Hueco Tanks—which he recommends everyone to check out on YouTube, immediately.
 When Ian isn’t climbing, you can find him DJing at random events around East Vancouver.

 Brian enjoys an active lifestyle and harbors a fierce passion for the Great Outdoors.
 In addition to cycling, rollerblading, running, hiking, and camping, he is often seen cruising around the city on his motorcycle.
-Brian is certified as a Level 1 Climbing Gym Instructor through the Association of Canadian Mountain Guides.
-Currently he is challenging his ACMG level 2 and we expect that he will pass with flying colours!
-His duties at the gym include belaying, floor supervision, introductory lessons and he is also a Jr. program coach.
+Brian is an ACMG Level 2 Climbing Gym Instructor.
+His duties at the gym include desk administration, floor supervision, teaching introductory & lead courses as well as being a Jr. program coach.
 Brian is also an accomplished ballroom & Latin dancer and dance teacher.
 He also has numerous competition credentials and has been accredited through the CDTA as well as the WPDTA.

 Elizabeth McManus